childmindresearch/llm_tracker/README.md

 - Flexible loading of csv, txt, docx and preprocessing of dedoose human coding to match LLM coding dataframes.
 - Many new features coming soon: visualizations, automated prompt engineering, and more!

+**Please cite this if you use this package:**

+Low, D., Mair, P., Nock, M., & Ghosh, S. (2025).
+Text Psychometrics: Assessing Psychological Constructs in Text Using Natural Language Processing.
+PsyArxiv. https://osf.io/preprints/psyarxiv/9rdux_v4

 ## Installation

 Install dependencies with Poetry: